nicolas-risberg/public-repo/highlights/_posts/2021-04-06-specialization.md

 ## Honorable Mentions

 Having a fairly quick initial setup, I tried accomplishing my secondary goal prior to optimizing.
-Point lights were implemented but had utilised no shadowmapping, so I started with ray marching from the point lights and created two other light types from scratch hoping I would have the time realize shadow mapping for all of them.
+Point lights were implemented but had utilized no shadowmapping, so I started with ray marching from the point lights and created two other light types from scratch hoping I would have the time to realize shadow mapping for all of them.

 The other two light types were spot lights and what I called "box" lights.
 Box because they differ from the usual rectangle or area lights in that they have no angular falloff at the edges, essentially working as localized directional lights.